Zhen-Su/Maze-Hunt/README.md

 * Version3.1: add AI in mutiplayer mode, every player show different AI players, but if AI pick up an items, this item will dispear on the map at the same time.

+  * 3.1.1 Add Assets.class, use assets to load resources.
+Add AI player in multiplayer, but still have some bugs